What precautions should I know when required to do embalming?

 What precautions should I use during clean up and disposal?

-- Consider all instruments and embalming table contaminated and potentially infectious.
+- Consider all instruments and the embalming table as contaminated and potentially infectious.

 - Disinfect all working surfaces and restorative and embalming instruments.
 Wash embalming table, floors, walls and embalming machine with hot soapy water.
 Autoclave instruments if possible.